A One-shot Framework for Distributed Clustered Learning in Heterogeneous Environments: Introduction

 \section{Introduction}

 Distributed learning (DL) is a paradigm where many users collaborate, with the aim of jointly training a model.
-Each user holds a private dataset and the training process is either coordinated by a central server~\cite{zhang-duchi,pmlr-v54-mcmahan17a}, or done in a peer-to-peer manner~\cite{kar-link_failure,kar-link_failure2,jakovetic-unification,jakovetic-fast}.
+Each user holds a private dataset and the training process is either coordinated by a central server~\cite{zhang-duchi,pmlr-v54-mcmahan17a}, or done in a peer-to-peer (i.e., decentralized) manner~\cite{kar-link_failure,kar-link_failure2,jakovetic-unification,jakovetic-fast}.
 While such an approach helps alleviate the storage and computation burden for any single user, it imposes significant communication costs on the system as a whole~\cite{comm-comp,konevcny2016federated,pmlr-v124-mishchenko20a,hong_distributed-features,poor-overview,comm-admm}.
-In this paper we focus on the setting where a central server coordinates the training.
-A specific instance of DL that has attracted high interest recently is federated learning (FL)~\cite{pmlr-v54-mcmahan17a}.
+In this paper we focus on the setting where a central server coordinates the training and in the reminder of the paper we will refer to the client-server setup as distributed.
+A specific instance of DL that has attracted a lot of interest recently is federated learning (FL)~\cite{pmlr-v54-mcmahan17a}.
 FL differs from the standard DL approaches in that only a subset of users is active in each training round and users perform multiple local computation rounds before synchronizing, trading computation for communication.
-Another issue associated with FL comes from statistical heterogeneity.
-Users that participate in FL often contain datasets generated by different distributions, making the system as a whole highly heterogeneous.
-A global model can therefore be very bad for an individual user~\cite{wang2020tackling,yu2020salvaging}.
+Another issue associated with FL comes from statistical heterogeneity, as users often contain datasets generated by different distributions, making the system as a whole highly heterogeneous.
+A global model can therefore be very bad for an individual user~\cite{wang2020tackling,yu2020salvaging,bedi2023fedbc}.